sfuhrm/html2sax/README.md

  There are several restrictions for html2sax that you should be aware of:

 * HTML is not XML.
-This means SAX is an API for this kind of callbacks, but most existing tools having a SAX input interface will fail with html2sax input.
+This means SAX is an API for this kind of callbacks, but some existing tools having a SAX input interface will fail with html2sax input.
 Reason: The documents are not well-formed.
 * No DTD-support.
 You need to do your HTML-thinking for yourself.
 * Won't protect your parser callback from senseless trash if documents are really weird.
 * Won't repair corrupt documents.

 ### Requirements

 The only requirements for the parser is a Java(tm) 1.6 JRE.

 ### Example

 Usage is quite simple.
 The following example runs the parser:

 ---------------------------------------